ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/035315a5-5159-40d8-b9d0-a0610efe72a3)

-We can see file data as plaintext.
+We can see the file data as plaintext.

 ## 7.6 Update your Deployment to add Volumes and VolumeMounts.

-I modified `youtrack-deployment`.
-Added volume for pod and volumeMount.
+I modified the `youtrack-deployment` by adding a volume for the pod and a volumeMount.

 ![image](https://github.com/user-attachments/assets/12cd2122-6422-45b9-885d-e83a7e4caf43)